William Fargo

-William George Fargo (May 20, 1818 – August 3, 1881) was an American businessman and politician who founded Wells Fargo and Company, originally shipping, mail delivery, a stagecoach line, and banking, now Wells Fargo banking corporation, and American Express company.
+William George Fargo (May 20, 1818 – August 3, 1881) was an American businessman and politician who, along with Henry Wells, co-founded Wells Fargo.
+Originally a shipping, mail delivery, stagecoach, and banking company, Wells Fargo expanded to become a major financial services corporation, which is now considered one of the Big Four of banks in the United States by assets.
+Fargo was also a co-founder of American Express, along with Wells and John Butterfield.

 Early life

 William George Fargo was born in Pompey in Onondaga County, New York, on May 20, 1818.
 He was the eldest of twelve children of William C. Fargo (1791–1878) and Stacy Chappel Strong (1799–1869).
-His younger brother was James Congdell Strong Fargo (1829–1915), president of the American Express Company for 30 years.
-William's education consisted only of the rudiments taught in a country school as he left school at the age of 13 to carry the mail in Pompey and help support his family.
+His younger brother was James Congdell Strong Fargo (1829–1915), who served as president of American Express for 30 years.
+William's education was limited to the elements of a primary school.